S.S. Gene Cernan OA-8 Cygnus arrives at ISS

 The OA-8 mission includes several experiments.
 Among them include the following:

 - The E. coli AntiMicrobial Satellite (EcAMSat) mission: According to NASA this experiment will investigate the effect microgravity has on the antibiotic resistance of E. coli.

 - The Optical Communications and Sensor Demonstration (OCSD) project: This experiment will use a laser to test out high-speed optical data transmissions and small spacecraft proximity operations.

 - The Biological Nitrogen Fixation in Microgravity via Rhizobium-Legume Symbiosis (Biological Nitrogen Fixation) investigation: This experiment aims to understand how low-gravity conditions affect the nitrogen fixation process of Microclover, which is a hardy plant that is drought tolerant.

-- The Integrated Solar Array and Reflectarray Antenna (ISARA): NASA says this “hybrid solar power panel and communications solar antenna that can send and receive messages.”
-The space agency hopes the technology will be a “solution for sending and receiving information from faraway destinations, both on Earth and in space.”
+- The Integrated Solar Array and Reflectarray Antenna (ISARA): NASA says that this is “a hybrid solar power panel and communications solar antenna that can send and receive messages”.
+The space agency hopes the technology will be a “solution for sending and receiving information from faraway destinations, both on Earth and in space”.

 The spacecraft launched on Sunday, Nov.
 12, atop Orbital ATK’s Antares 230 rocket from the Mid-Atlantic Regional Spaceport at Wallops Island, Virginia.

 After rendezvousing with the ISS, Flight Engineers Paolo Nespoli of the European Space Agency (ESA) and Randy Bresnik of NASA used the robotic Canadarm2 to capture the spacecraft.
 That occurred at about 5:04 a.m.
 EST (10:04 GMT).